How to Make Witch Hazel Spray for Skin with Essential Oils

 I have used witch hazel spray for a variety of reasons.
 In my beauty routine I have used it as a facial toner, for body sprays (with essential oils), to soothe a sunburn or razor burn, as a natural deodorant, to relieve itchy or dry skin, and more.
 I have even used for linen spray and as a natural bug spray by adding lemongrass essential oil to it.

 It is best to avoid buying the store brand if you want to use for skin care.
 Store bought witch hazel usually contains alcohol.
 Alcohol is very drying to the skin and can be irritating especially to sensitive skins.
-I like Thayers unscented version, it is alcohol free!

-Witch Hazel Spray for Face
+Witch Hazel Spray for Face and Skin

-Facial toners can help balance oil production and tighten pores.
 Offers gentle relief for oily, irritated, red, blemish, inflamed or dried out skin.
 To use as a facial toner, just add 10 drops of lavender essential oil for a skin healing toner or tea tree oil for an acne toner.

 DIY Witch Hazel and Essential Oils Spray